Coronavirus scams targeting the public

 - Scammers have been scooping up COVID-19 and coronavirus domains, turning them into malicious malware injection sites.
 These can even include domains designed to catch common typos, using words like “doronavirus” instead of “coronavirus”.

 - Fake coronavirus cures.
-They claim to be renegade doctors repressed by the Chinese or Western governments who already have vaccines available.
+Renegade doctors repressed by the Chinese or Western governments who already have vaccines available!
 All you have to do is click on their link and download something or enter your personal information.

-- Donate to help find the cure for coronavirus!
-The only problem is that many of these requests are bogus.
+- Donate to help find the cure for coronavirus.
+Most of these requests are bogus.
 Many of the scams detected have asked victims to donate their money in untraceable bitcoins.

 - Fake coronavirus maps.
-Maps tracking the spread of the pandemic are useful and fascinating, as they let us watch the crisis unfold as it happens.
-Some scammers are using functioning fake copies of these maps to deploy malware onto victims’ devices.
+Maps tracking the spread of the pandemic are useful and fascinating, but some scammers are using functioning fake copies of these maps to deploy malware onto victims’ devices.

 These are only the scams that have already been detected and documented.
 As governments bring new tools to bear in the fight against COVID-19, other predatory scams might appear:

-- Finally – free coronavirus testing!
+- Free coronavirus testing.
 All you have to do is enter your credit card number or other sensitive personal data.
-It may be a legitimate offer, but you'll have to be extra careful to make sure it's legitimate.
-Your best bet is to contact your national public health authority;
+Your best bet is to contact your national public health authority for legitimacy.

 - Your mother has been hospitalized and the hospital’s supplies are running low!
 You can help by sending untraceable bitcoin funds to this anonymous bitcoin wallet.
-This would be a variation of the classic car crash scam with a unique spin to prey on our fears about the COVID-19 pandemic.
+Socially engineered tactics are rampant in a pandemic.

 It’s easy to imagine other scams that might still arise.
 They work because they prey on the fears that so many of us feel about the coronavirus pandemic.
-It’s important to keep a cool head to see through them.
 Read on for security tips that will help keep you from falling for these tricks.